dwbond/advisor/README.md

 ### Pipe Dreams

+* Show a checklist on the side, knocking off CourseCollections
 * Making trajectories "public" within the system, so that they can be shared with other students.
 * Making trajectories "public" outside of the system, so that they can be shared